UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

-Using a pre-trained network, as proposed in our method, significantly improves accuracy across all sequence lengths.
-Incorporating uncertainties yields an additional substantial accuracy boost.
-For example, the success rate increases from 1.2\% to 20\% (a 16.7-fold improvement) for sequences of 15 frames and from 36.4\% to 100\% (a 2.7-fold improvement) for sequences of 100 frames.
-We also achieve large improvements on the cropped version~\cite{chen2024f3loc} of the dataset.
-These results demonstrate that our proposed UnLoc significantly improves upon the state of the art in complex and realistic scenarios by integrating off-the-shelf depth predictors and uncertainty estimation.
-Our improvements are complementary, each contributing to the accuracy.
+The proposed UnLoc, equipped with uncertainty modeling and uncertainty-weighted post-processing, brings substantial gains.
+Compared to F$^3$Loc, the success rate rises from 1.2\% to 50.6\% (a 42.2-fold improvement) on 15-frame sequences and from 36.4\% to 100\% (a 2.7-fold improvement) on 100-frame sequences.
+On the cropped dataset variant~\citep{chen2024f3loc}, success rates increase by 25.0 to 80.8 percentage points, depending on the sequence length.
+Both uncertainty modeling and post-processing contribute significantly to these improvements.
+These results demonstrate that UnLoc markedly improves upon the state of the art in complex, realistic scenarios by leveraging off-the-shelf depth predictors with uncertainty estimation.
+The improvements are complementary and each component contributes to the overall accuracy.

-Fig.~\ref{fig:modelsize_runtime_T10} shows examples of floorplan depth predictions.
-The proposed UnLoc consistently outperforms F$^3$Loc on these challenging images.
-Let us note that, in the last image, while the proposed method returns the correct depth, the ground truth is incorrect.
+Figure~\ref{fig:modelsize_runtime_T10} shows examples of floorplan depth predictions and uncertainties.
+UnLoc consistently outperforms F$^3$Loc on these challenging cases.
+Notably, in the last example, our method returns the correct depth while the ground truth is incorrect.

 Table~\ref{tab:lamar_cab} presents results on the LaMAR CAB building using models trained on the LaMAR HGE dataset.
 While this is not a strict zero-shot scenario -- since the same sensor is used in a different building -- it effectively demonstrates the generalization capabilities of UnLoc.
 Our approach achieves accurate localization in this new environment, whereas F$^3$Loc fails completely.
-We provide additional results on this cross-domain task in the supp.\ mat.
+We provide additional results on this cross-domain task in the supp.\ mat (see Sec. \ref{sec:cross-domain}).